 5/ Add Cognac.
 (If you’re an advanced cook, you can ‘flamber’ which means setting the alcohol on fire for a short amount of time.
 In this case you need to warm Cognac before adding it to the pan, take pan off heat, then lit it on fire).

-8/ Serve with rice or tagliatelle pasta.
+Serve cuttlefish Provence style with rice or tagliatelle pasta.